abdusco/abdus.dev/src/posts/sniffing-io-reader-in-golang/index.md

     > thumbs.jpg
 ```

-The tricky part is to calculate `tile=3x22` part.
+The tricky part is to calculate `tile=3x22` argument.
 It's the grid (and the number of tiles) that determines how far into the video we're reading.
-If it's too few, the contact sheet doesn't cover the whole video.
+If it's too small, the contact sheet summarize the whole video.
 If it's too many, the we get blank tiles at the end.

 There's a way out: if we know the duration of the video, we can calculate how many tiles there should be, so that we can cover the whole video.